Large Data Volumes

 CTA depth signal

-Mentioning that the optimizer assigns cost values and compares execution plans — rather than simply “using indexes” — demonstrates a deeper understanding of the platform internals.
+Mentioning that the optimizer assigns cost values and compares execution plans, rather than simply “using indexes,” shows deeper understanding of platform internals.
 State: “The query optimizer evaluates multiple execution paths, assigns cost estimates based on cardinality and selectivity, and selects the lowest-cost plan.”

 The Query Plan Tool